-Explain briefly how these five actions relate to the FCA's consumer (b) (5) outcomes.
+(b) Explain briefly how these five actions relate to the FCA's consumer (5) outcomes.

 - (a) In terms of KB plc (KB), customer outcomes are the perceptions of their customers during and after their insurance purchase.
 Five key actions that could be taken are: - Review the product range.
 Review the products to see if they are overly complex in comparison to the customers demand and needs.
-There should be a focus on the customers who have commented on the survey. - Review staff training and competency (TC).
-Conduct a review of the account handlers dealing with the clients to ensure they understand the products themselves and can match customer requirements with the appropriate products. - Review Product Information.
-The product information we send out to clients in their policy documentation should be clear and easy to understand. - Emphasise fair treatment of clients.
-This may already be embedded in our culture, but this must be communicated to our clients so they too are confident that they will be treated fairly. - (b) The FCA has three outcomes to which all regulated firms must work towards.
+There should be a focus on the customers who have commented on the survey. - Provide product summaries at quote stage and ensure product information sent to clients is clear and easy to understand.
+In providing product summaries to customers with clear and consise bitesize information about the cover under the policy, KB plc can ensure that consumers do not get confused about the coverage offered and the complexity of it.
+The documentation provided once a policy is in place should also be clear and consise. - Review staff training and competency (TC).
+Conduct a review of the account handlers dealing with the clients to ensure they understand the products themselves and can match customer requirements with the appropriate products. - Emphasise fair treatment of clients.
+This may already be embedded in our culture, but this must be communicated to our clients so they too are confident that they will be treated fairly. - Reviewing the post sales process.
+KB plc should ensure that it is clear within documentation how premiums are paid, claims made and that the process for doing so is straight forward.

+- (b) The FCA has three outcomes to which all regulated firms must work towards.
 These are summarised below: - All consumers should be sold products which meet their needs and they should be provided by firms they can trust. - Markets should be stable and transparent on pricing information. - Firms should compete effectively in their market whilst the interests of their customers are at the heart of everything they do.

-(CII study text, M80 Underwriting practice, 2018)
+(CII study text, M80 Underwriting practice, 2022)